-That said, many homeowners who are considering an addition prefer to conduct preliminary research before contacting their builder.
+When considering an addition or extension, many Toronto homeowners prefer to conduct pricing research before contacting a builder.
 We created this cost guide to serve these customers.
 Below, we’ll outline the average cost per square foot for typical home additions in Toronto, and we’ll also explain the primary factors that influence the price of your project.
-Bear in mind that these numbers are estimates.

-The cost per square foot for a home addition varies greatly depending on the factors listed below, but in general, a new home addition might range between $275 and $450 per square foot.
-So if, for example, you’re planning to add a simple addition of a small family room of 20 by 30 feet, or 600 square feet, your renovation might cost between $165,000 and $270,000.
-If, on the other hand, you’re planning to add a 2,000-square foot second story addition, your renovation might cost between $550,000 and $900,000.
+The cost per square foot for a home addition varies greatly depending on the factors listed below, but in general, a new home addition might range between $400 and $500 per square foot.
+So if, for example, you’re planning to add a simple addition of a small family room of 20 by 30 feet or 600 square feet, your renovation might cost between $240,000 and $300,000.
+If, on the other hand, you’re planning to add a 2,000-square-foot second-story addition, your renovation might cost between $800,000 and $1,000,000.

 It’s important to note that, just as Toronto’s home market appreciates year over year, renovation costs also increase with time.
-In general, the increase trend is about 5% to 10% per year.
+In general, the increasing trend is about 5% to 10% per year.

-Variables that Affect the Cost of Your Home Addition
+7 Variables that Affect the Cost of Your Toronto Home Addition

 The type of addition you’re planning has a huge impact on price.
 For example, a garage addition is usually less expensive than a family room, a family room is generally less expensive than a kitchen, and a kitchen is usually less expensive than an in-law suite.